All Episodes

 It looks like now they're putting the story out.

-Again, we're we're hamstrung here by what the hell do we believe, especially coming out of the drive-by media, but bank regulation appears to be the only thing likely to happen in the near term.
+Again, we're hamstrung here by what the hell do we believe, especially coming out of the drive-by media, but bank regulation appears to be the only thing likely to happen in the near term.

 Cap and trade would put the coal industry out of business as Obama promised.

-Uh I know that some tax breaks for big oil were eliminated in the uh in the in the stimulus bill.
+I know that some tax breaks for big oil were eliminated in the stimulus bill, but I guess that's the 80 billion that you're talking about.

 There's no question that the Obama administration wants the cost of gasoline back up.

-They want the can they that four dollars is the per gallon is the magic price.
+$4 per gallon is the magic price.

 That's when you start looking at these miniature little cars that they want everybody in.